TanStack/query/docs/framework/vue/devtools.md

 ## Component based Devtools (Vue 3)

-For advanced features and future updates, consider transitioning to [devtools v7 (next)](https://github.com/vuejs/devtools-next) and explore integration with [nuxt-devtools](https://github.com/nuxt/devtools).
+For advanced features and future updates, consider transitioning to [devtools v7 (next)](https://github.com/vuejs/devtools-next).
+Integration with [nuxt-devtools](https://github.com/nuxt/devtools) is currently in development and planned for future releases.
 For more information, refer to [issue #676](https://github.com/nuxt/devtools/issues/676).

-You can embed devtools component into your page by using a dedicated package.
+You can directly integrate the devtools component into your page using a dedicated package.
 Component-based devtools use a framework-agnostic implementation, have more features, and are updated more frequently.

 The devtools component is a separate package that you need to install: